Exploring Tekkotsu Programming on Mobile Robots:

 1. Design a better motion sequence to take the AIBO from lying down to standing to sitting, without risk of toppling over.
 There are a number of approaches you could take.
 For example, you could create an intermediate posture between stand and sit that moves the AIBO to a safer position.

-2. Stop the AIBO by clicking on the "stop" button in the ControllerGUI.
+2. Stop the robot by clicking on the "stop" button in the ControllerGUI.
 Then try to run a motion sequence.
 What sound does the robot make?
 What happens when you then un-stop the robot?

-3. Suppose you want the AIBO to move to a pose and hold it for 5 seconds before moving on to another pose.
+3. Suppose you want the robot to move to a pose and hold it for 5 seconds before moving on to another pose.
 The way to do this is to move to the first pose, then advance the time by 5 seconds and move to the same pose again.
 Then advance the time normally and move to the next pose.
 Try it and see how it works.

-5. Suppose you want the dog to stand up and pan its head to the left at the same time, then lie down again while panning its head to the right.
+5. Suppose you want an AIBO to stand up and pan its head to the left at the same time, then lie down again while panning its head to the right.
 Construct a posture file for panning the head to the left, and another for panning to the right.
 Then construct a motion sequence file that uses the load, setTime, and overlay commands to create the compound sequence described above.

 Programming Motion Sequences